Michael McKevitt: Real Irish Republican Army

-McKevitt launched a dissident offshoot of the Provisional IRA called the Real IRA, using seized Provisional IRA weaponry.
+McKevitt launched a dissident offshoot of the Provisional IRA called the Real IRA, using seized Provisional IRA weaponry, and is believed to have been the group's first Chief of Staff.

 McKevitt was expelled from the Real IRA after a disagreement between a group of Real IRA prisoners in Portlaoise Prison and the outside leadership.
 The prisoners issued a statement urging the leadership to stand down, claiming a criminal element had taken over.
 McKevitt and his supporters went on to form a group called the New Republican Forum.

 Omagh bombing

-In June 2009, McKevitt was one of four men found by a civil court to be liable for the 1998 Omagh bombing in a case taken by relatives of the victims.
+In June 2009, McKevitt was one of four men a civil court found liable for the 1998 Omagh bombing, in a civil action suit brought by relatives of the victims.
 In April 2014, The Telegraph revealed that McKevitt and Liam Campbell were appealing against the ruling in the European Court of Human Rights, citing their inability to cross-examine testimony of FBI source David Rupert as a violation of their right to a fair trial.